Winchester Cathedral: Monuments and treasures

 The cathedral has numerous monuments and treasures.
-These include the 12th century Tournai font, the Morley Library, the Kings and Scribes exhibition and the Winchester Bible.
+These include the 12th-century Tournai font, the Morley Library, the Kings and Scribes exhibition and the Winchester Bible.
 The font is a rare survivor from a collection known as the Tournai fonts and dates back to c.
 1150.
 It is one of only ten fonts of its kind in England.
 The font weighs 1.5 tonnes and is made from Carboniferous limestone from Belgium.
 It features unique carvings of the healings of Saint Nicholas.
 The font was gifted to the cathedral by Henry of Blois.

 The Morley Library, housed in the triforium of the south transept, houses a collection of rare books, all of which were given to the cathedral by George Morley, Bishop of Winchester from 1662 to 1684.
-The books still rest on their original 17th century carved shelves.
+The books still rest on their original 17th-century carved shelves.

-The Kings and Scribes exhibition is the culmination of a £20.5 million restoration of the transepts and east end, and displays hundreds of ancient artefacts, including skulls, weaponry and building stone, all displayed alongside 21st century technology.
-Also in the exhibition is the famous Winchester Bible, which is considered to be the largest and best-preserved 12th century bible in England.
+The Kings and Scribes exhibition is the culmination of a £20.5 million restoration of the transepts and east end, and displays hundreds of ancient artefacts, including skulls, weaponry and building stone, all displayed alongside 21st-century technology.
+Also in the exhibition is the famous Winchester Bible, which is considered to be the largest and best-preserved 12th-century Bible in England.
 The text, in the Latin of St Jerome, was handwritten on 468 sheets of calf-skin parchment, each measuring 23 by 15.75 inch.
 These sheets were folded down the centre, making 936 pages in all.
-The illustrations in the bible sometimes used lapis lazuli which was both rare and extremely expensive, coming from Afghanistan.
+The illustrations in the Bible sometimes used lapis lazuli which was both rare and extremely expensive, coming from Afghanistan.
 Other illustrations contain gold leaf or paint.
-The Bible is on display for the public to view as part of the Kings and Scribes exhibition and is kept in a climate-controlled room on the ground floor of the south transept.
-The physical book cannot be read by the public, but it has been replicated digitally, and visitors can use large screens to read the digitised bible.
+The Bible is on display for the public to view as part of the Kings and Scribes exhibition, and is kept in a climate-controlled room on the ground floor of the south transept.
+The physical book cannot be read by the public, but it has been replicated digitally, and visitors can use large screens to read the digitised Bible.

 The cathedral also has a very large number of ancient mortuary chests, including those of Alfred the Great, King Canute and his wife Queen Emma, William Rufus and King Egbert.
-The remains of these individuals were originally interred in Old Minster, chief burial place of the Wessex ruling dynasty, but they are believed to have been transferred to Winchester's Norman cathedral after the minster was demolished in 1093 to make way for the new construction.
+The remains of these individuals were originally interred in the Old Minster, chief burial place of the Wessex ruling dynasty, but they are believed to have been transferred to Winchester's Norman cathedral after the minster was demolished in 1093 to make way for the new construction.
 Their bones were placed in chests, but these were heavily disturbed during the English Civil War, and the remains are today commingled, with several individuals found within each chest, and some individuals spread over multiple boxes.

-Chantry Chapels
+Chantry chapels

 The cathedral building contains a large number of chantry chapels, often dedicated to the various Bishops of Winchester.
 These chantry chapels, which can be found mostly in the retrochoir but also the nave, are intricately designed.
 Famous chantry chapels include those of William Wykeham, William Wayneflete, Richard Fox and Henry Beaufort.